Education

 (Reference: Falutz et al., 2010)

-Reduces Visceral Adipose Tissue in Research Models
+Effects on Visceral Adipose Tissue

 One of the most studied effects of Tesamorelin is its ability to reduce visceral fat, particularly in specific research populations.
 In multiple trials, Tesamorelin has been associated with measurable decreases in abdominal fat without significant impact on subcutaneous fat.